We invite you to join us

 What to expect

 A light-hearted look at life on a Railway in the West of England.
 As you travel the line, you will be transported back to wartime Britain by Re-Enactors and Entertainers in period costume.
 At stations there will be vintage vehicle displays, trade stands, music and dancing with a 1940's theme.
 Meet the LDV (Home Guard) and glimpse life on the Home Front during 1940.
-King George VI, Churchill and Monty will be with us throughout the weekend, visiting Winchcombe Town and Broadway Village.
+King George VI, Churchill and Monty will be with us throughout the weekend.

 In addition to a large collection of military vehicles and jeeps, a "Star Attraction" attending this year's Wartime in the Cotswold event will be the Replica Spitfire.
 It will be positioned in the car park at Toddington Station.
 This is a unique experience as this Spitfire, EN398, is the only full size replica Spitfire in the world.
 It is transported by road to events and has a full original cockpit and working Merlin engine.
 THE MACHINE WILL BE AVAILABLE FOR YOU TO SIT IN, either with the engine running or not.
-Details for booking your turn for the Spitfire Experience are coming soon.
+To book your turn for the Spitfire Experience you will need to go to https://bookwhen.com/spitfirecrewsouthwest#focus=ev-s40l-20190427100000 and select one of the available timeslots.
+We would strongly advise that if you do want to take up this chance, you book as soon as possible as there is only a limited number of slots available.
+PLEASE NOTE: purchasing a ticket to sit in the Spitfire cockpit does not include admission to the event.

 It is even possible that you will see one of Britain's historic world war two wartime aircraft overhead at some time during the weekend (subject to weather conditions and availability).